MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 1. Open Microsoft Edge.

-2. In the address bar enter **portal.azure.com**
+2. In the address bar, enter **portal.azure.com**

 3. Sign in with your admin credentials.
-    1. In the Sign in window enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.
+    1. In the Sign-in window, enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.
-    1. Enter the admin password which should be provided by your lab hosting provider.
+    1. Enter the admin password that should be provided by your lab hosting provider.
 Select **Sign in**.
     1. When prompted to stay signed- in, select **Yes**.

 4. Select **Azure Active Directory**.